-Students may focus on a functional area by completing four extending courses in that functional area.
-Functional areas include Accounting, Finance, Marketing, Operations Management, Management Information Systems, International Business and Enterprise Management Technology.
-Students not wishing to focus on one functional area may choose to maximize their flexibility in the selection of extending courses.
-Students who wish to focus on more than one functional area may do so but the same course may not be used to complete two focus areas.
-For example, an international course in finance may be used to fulfill the requirement for a focus in finance but may not also be used to satisfy an international business focus.
+Like other high-quality MBA programs, The University of Scranton MBA aims to provide a broad-based business education, offering courses across all functional areas.
+At the same time, students are afforded a degree of customization and choice of specialization.
+Students may concentrate in a focus area by completing four extending courses in that area.
+On-campus students can choose from the following available specializations: Accounting, Finance, International Business, Management Information Systems, Marketing, and Operations Management.
+Students in the Online and Hong Kong programs are currently limited to a single focus area in Health Care Management.
+Students in all three programs can choose to broaden their exposure by not focusing narrowly on a single functional area, choosing instead to maximize their flexibility in course selection (the general MBA option).
+Students who wish to focus on more than one functional area may do so but the same course may not be used to satisfy the requirements of more than one focus area-for example, an International course in finance may be used to fulfill the requirement for a focus in Finance but may not also be used to satisfy the International Business focus.